CEOP: Child Exploitation and Online Protection Command

 4C: Miss Coxon

-LSAs: Mrs Garner, Mrs Bradshaw, Miss Prince and Miss Johnson
+LSAs: Mrs Garner, Mrs Bradshaw and Mrs Bailey

 If you have any questions, please don't hesitate to ask one of the Year 4 team.